KermanX/reactive-vscode/docs/guide/index.md

 import { defineExtension } from 'reactive-vscode'

 export = defineExtension(() => {
-  // Setup your extension code here
+  // Setup your extension here
 })
 ```

-We will introduce how to setup the extension code in [the next section](./extension.md).
+We will introduce how to write the body of your extension in [the next section](./extension.md).

 ## Developing the Extension